AshCoolman/docs/_posts/2017-04-19-cross-platform-development-with-react.markdown

 #### Intro

 Every line of code is a liability, but not every line creates value.

-I have been experimenting with [React Native](https://facebook.github.io/react-native/) to reuse domain code written for the web.
-Some large established teams have reported code reuse of 70%-90%, plus a bunch of other benefits to their output.
-I've recreated two containers, and in the process of getting them QA'd.
-The short version is, it was way faster, but many problems had to be overcome, and I'm still closingin on the optimum methodologies to use for low effort reuse.
+This line of reasoning, makes the code reuse opporutinities given by [React Native](https://facebook.github.io/react-native/) very interesting.
+I've been making a "protoype" ReactNative app, re-purposing code originally written for two reasonabley sized features.
+I'm currentyly in the QA stage, but its been quite easy and fast.
+I'm still closing in on optimimal methodologies to maximally leverage existing code and effort.

 #### Background

 My team's priority is to build quailty, fast.
-Only if we can get an iOS/Android app relatively cheap- we would seriously consider it.
-Currently our web app is under development:
+Our current web app as it stands:

 * 2 months of coding (~12k LOC)
 * ~80% test coverage